Let's keep in touch

-If you were on the national shielded list, you would have received a letter from the government in July explaining changes to shielding guidance as well as important information about ongoing support that is available.
+If you were on the national shielded list, you should have received a letter from the Government recently explaining changes to shielding guidance as well as important information about ongoing support that is available.
 You may be one of a number of residents who has identified themselves as vulnerable and feel unsure about how you might be supported moving forward.

 At Sunderland City Council we appreciate that the changing information can raise some questions and concerns so we have written to residents to not only offer some reassurance that we are here to help, as we have been throughout the pandemic, but to also encourage residents to get in contact with us so we can stay in touch and share information as we continue to move forward.

 Keeping in touch